-In this tutorial, we'll briefly learn how to implement cross-validation in R. We use a 'caret' package for cross-validation and the Iris dataset as a test data in this tutorial.
+In this tutorial, we'll explore how to implement cross-validation in R using the 'caret' package.
+We will use the famous Iris dataset as our test data.

 data = iris,